ArtskydJ/just-login-server-api/README.md

 ###api.isAuthenticated(cb)

+Checks if a user is authenticated.
+(Logged in.)

-`cb` has the arguments: `err`, and `contactAddress`, respectively.
+- `cb` is a function with these arguments: `err`, `contactAddress`.
+	- `err` is null if there was no error, and is an Error object if there was an error.

-`contactAddress` will be null if not authenticated; it will be a contact address if authenticated.
+	- `contactAddress` is null is the user is not authenticated, and is a string of their contact address if they are authenticated.

-Example of an authenticated user (a user who was logged in previously)
+Example of an authenticated user:

-	api.isAuthenticated(function(err, contactAddress) {
+	jlc.isAuthenticated(function(err, contactAddress) {
 		if (!err)
 			console.log(contactAddress) //logs: "fake@example.com"
 	})

-Example of an unauthenticated user (a user who was NOT logged in previously)
+Example of an unauthenticated user:

-	api.isAuthenticated(function(err, contactAddress) {
+	jlc.isAuthenticated(function(err, contactAddress) {
 		if (!err)
-			console.log(contactAddress) //logs: ""
+			console.log(contactAddress) //logs: "null"
 	})

 ###api.beginAuthentication(contactAddress)

 The just-login-core emits an event with a secret token and the contact address, so somebody can go send a message to that address.
 This event is emitted when jlc.beginAuthentication is called.
 When using the just-login-core and the just-login-server-api together, the just-login-core will emit an event when the just-login-server-api's `beginAuthentication()` is called.

+- `contactAddress` is string of the user's contact info, (usually an email address).

+Example:

 	jlsa.beginAuthentication("fake@example.com")